-The removal of 25 female cowbirds may have precluded up to 1,000-1,500 parasitism events (40-60 eggs per female) allowing the production of as many as 4,000-6,000 songbird young (four per otherwise parasitized nest) in the study area.
+The removal of 62 female cowbirds may have precluded up to 2,480-3,720 parasitism events (40-60 eggs per female) allowing the production of as many as 9,920-14,880 songbird young (four per otherwise parasitized nest) in the study area.
 Because not all parasitism events are viable and not all cowbird eggs are laid in the nests of small hosts, the actual numbers of cowbird eggs and songbird young are likely much lower but still significant, especially for the disproportionately targeted vireo.
 In 2020 ECORP Consulting verified the successful nesting of an endangered vireo within the trapping area (4 vireo young fledged).
 In areas of Los Angeles County where annual cowbird trapping has been consistently implemented, vireo populations have grown from 0 - 2 pairs to 25 - 40 pairs in a decade (GWB 2009, GWB 1997).

 Locally raised cowbirds are easily and quickly captured after fledging, and are therefore good indicators of the efficacy of a trapping program.
-Four juveniles were captured in 2022, indicating that cowbird parasitism was not entirely eliminated in the study area; however parasitism was certainly lessened.
+Five juveniles were captured in 2023, indicating that cowbird parasitism was not entirely eliminated in the study area; however parasitism was certainly lessened.

 Topical trapping reduces/ eliminates brood parasitism in a targeted area, to broad general benefit (Griffith and Griffith 2000).
 Annual topical trapping does not, however, reduce the regional cowbird population (if only because so few cowbirds are trapped in so few areas).
 If it did, the number of cowbirds captured each year would gradually decline, as would the need for cowbird control.
-However, for programs with 5 - 25 years of capture data, the number of cowbirds removed each year has not declined over time.
+However, for programs with 5-25 years of capture data, the number of cowbirds removed each year has not declined over time.
 If cowbirds were not removed each year, the parasitism rate among hosts would likely immediately return to extirpation-causing pretrapping levels.

 In the absence of proven regional cowbird control, the Devil's Gate Brown-headed Cowbird Control Program, which successfully removes the local cowbirds and reduces parasitism in the study area, should be continued indefinitely.
 If the Devil's Gate annual cowbirds captures were to decrease dramatically, however, the program should be re-evaluated (for instance, if the 2 traps caught two or fewer female cowbirds per year).
-In 2022 only 2 cowbirds were captured after June 30; if this trend continues in 2023 a consideration should be made to end the trapping season on 30 June, instead of the current date of 15 July,
+In 2022 only 3 cowbirds were captured in July (1 male, 1 female, and 1 juvenile), and in 2023 only 2 juvenile cowbirds were captured in July; because of this trend a consideration should be made to end the trapping season on 30 June, instead of the current date of 15 July.